 How To Make A Frosted DIY Branch Christmas Tree

 - Firstly place all the branches flat on the ground.
-Lay down the thickest branch down as main trunk and make an A frame with 3 of your branches.
+Lay down the thickest branch down as main trunk and make an A frame with 3 of next thickest branches.

-- When you are happy with the size of your frame (you may need to trim your branches), start fixing them together.
-I used a combination of cable ties and steel wire for this.
+- When you are satisfied with the size of your frame (you may need to trim your branches), start fixing them together.
+Use a combination of cable ties and steel wire for this.
 Wrap the cable ties at the points the branches cross over to secure them.

 - The next thing to do is to place your cross branches across the A frame.
 Again you may need to trim to size.
 When you are happy fix them to the frame using wire and cable ties.
 I alternated the branches between in front or behind the A frame.

 4. Next, stand the branch Christmas tree up in either a Christmas tree stand or a parasol stand.
 Spray the branches with your craft snow, and then spray varnish on top of the snow.
 The varnish helps the craft snow stick to the branches better.